spiral/docs/security/validation.md

 }
 ```

-> Use prebuild constant MESSAGES to define custom error template.
+> Use prebuild constant `MESSAGES` to define a custom error template.

-To activate checker register it in `ValidationBootloader`:
+To activate checker, register it in `ValidationBootloader`:

 ```php
 namespace App\Bootloader;